WPBeginner

 Above this, you have the option to set links to open in a new tab using the ‘Open external links’ dropdown.

-Don’t forget to click the ‘Save Changes’ button when you’ve finished.
+Don’t forget to click the ‘Save Changes’ button when you have finished.
 This plugin will now automatically turn all the external links on your site into nofollow links.

 We hope this guide helped you to learn how to add nofollow links in WordPress.
-You may also want to see our beginner’s guide to image SEO, and our comparison of the best WordPress LMS plugins to build courses.
+You may also want to see our beginner’s guide to image SEO or our expert picks for the best WordPress LMS plugins to build online courses.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.